voschezang/coding-handbook/management-principles.md

 > Ask for advice, not for feedback

-This involves

-- Organizing, monitoring, improving interactions with stakeholders.
+In general, this involves: organizing, monitoring, improving interactions and relations with stakeholders.

+Specifically:

 - Discovering who your stakeholders are.
 Evaluating their relative importance.
 E.g. based on urgency, power and legitimacy.
+- Discovering the needs of these stakeholders.
+Evaluate these needs based on relevance.
+- Communicate expectations to these stakeholders.